Cichorium pumilum Jacq.

 Bloom Time: July to October

-Cichorium pumilum is an annual, erect herb with up to 16 inches (40 cm) tall, with usually 2 to 3 lateral branches or rarely branched from the base.
-It produces bluish-violet flower heads and fleshy taproots.
+Cichorium pumilum is an erect annual herb with usually 2 to 3 lateral branches or rarely branched from the base.
+It grows up to 16 inches (40 cm) tall and produces bluish-violet flower heads and fleshy taproots.

 USDA hardiness zone 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).